PeterRobbinsWillowTree/littoraltracker/README.md

   - Purple
   - Green
   - Blue
-- Backup and restore unit marker configurations

-### Markers
+  - Orange
-- Place multiple colored markers on each grid position
+- Place multiple markers on each position
 - Move markers by clicking on different positions
 - Remove markers by clicking their current position
 - Visual feedback for selected marker color